 Additionally, a very minor abuttal between the proposed lake dredge/construction spoils area boundary and the edge of a 100-year floodplain occurs.
 This is the floodplain of O'Guinn Creek, a tributary that flows northwest to Mountain Creek Lake.
-The majority of the proposed Lake Dredge/Construction Spoils Area drains to this tributary (U.S. Geological Survey [USGS] 2018) (Figure 3-4).
+The majority of the proposed lake dredge/construction spoils drains to this tributary (U.S. Geological Survey [USGS] 2018) (Figure 3-4).